YemisrachG/YemisrachG/README.md

 ---

-🔍 *Looking to collaborate on data-driven projects, telecom analytics, or digital transformation initiatives.*
+🔍 *Looking forward to collaborate on data-driven projects, telecom analytics, or digital transformation initiatives.*